Courses & Curriculum

-The TESOL Advanced Certificate is available for classroom teachers who already have a master's degree.
+The TESOL Advanced Certificate is available for classroom teachers who already have a master's degree and initial certification in teaching (completed or in progress).
+Twelve credit hours in LOTE is also required.
 The program meets New York State (NYS) requirements for TESOL certification for grades K-12.
 The NYS CST must also be completed before applying for certification.

-TESL 583 Linguistics, Literacy, & Second Language Acquisition (3)
+TESL 583 Linguistics, Literacy, & Second Langauge Acquisition (3)

-TESL 585 Curriculum, Assessment, & Methods of Teaching English as a Second Language (3)
+TESL 585 Curriculum, Assessment, & Mthods of Teaching English to Speakers of Other Languages (3)

-TESL 587 Evaluation of Curriculum & Assessment of Native Language and TESOL Instruction (3)
+TESL 587 Evaluation of Curriculum & Assessment in the Native Language and TESOL Instruction (3)

-TESL 588 College Supervised Fieldwork in TESOL: Student Teaching (3) Prerequisite: TESL 583
+TESL 588 College Supervised Fieldwork in TESOL--Student Teaching (3) Prerequisite: all coursework completed

 Total: 18 credit hours